yueqisuuuuu/Doublets-Puzzle/README.md

 # Word-Morph

-Change one word into another by changing one letter at a time.
+Change a five-letter word into another five-letter word by changing one letter at a time.
 Both words must be valid.